tamimattafi/android-navigation-manager/README.md

 	//Attaches a fragment without animation added to the backstack over the base fragment fun requestAttachScreen(fragment: NavigationFragment)

+	//Restarts the current screen (new instance)
+	fun restartCurrentScreen()

 	//Requests the activity to invoke back button fun requestBackPress()